threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 </VirtualHost>
 ```

-* On both the master VM and the worker VM, write the following to set the Nextcloud database with Apache and to enable the new virtual host file:
+* On the full VM, write the following to set the Nextcloud database with Apache and to enable the new virtual host file:
   *  ```
      sudo a2ensite nextcloud.conf && sudo a2enmod rewrite headers env dir mime setenvif ssl
      ```